-Flood protection and near-natural redesign of the Schutter estuary near Kehl
+Flood protection and near-natural transformation of the Schutter estuary near Kehl

 © Gewässerdirektion südlicher Oberrhein